 Didn't know that tap water is full of a lot of stuff that I am sure you'd rather not be putting in your body?
 Well, this post is not for the timid, but check out Is Your Water Safe?

 I try to keep myself and my family hydrated, but we quickly end up with glasses all over the place.
-And my kitchen is already cluttered enough without extra glasses all over the place (anyone else identify with this?
+And my kitchen is already cluttered enough without extra glasses all over the place (anyone else identifies with this?
 Please tell me I'm not the only one :-)).
 And in these super busy and financially tight times, who needs to spend extra time and money washing extra glasses because someone says, "I can't remember which glass was mine!"

 And if you don't have a family, then when you have guests over, you can quickly have the same problem, right (and who wants to make a mistake of drinking out of the wrong glass during the flu season :-()?